mstksg/inCode/copy/entries/advent-gol.md

 You can also flip the switch on the element to compute reverse and forward neighbors.
 Luckily, as we noted before, if a point is a forward neighbor, it is also a reverse neighbor.
 This means that the branching structure for forward and reverse neighbor trees are exactly the same; the only difference is how the multiplicities are calculated.
 In this case, the forward direction is just the original calculation reversed!
-The diagram shows how the multiplicities are accumulated; feel free to try to work out exactly how this works as an exercise!
+The diagram shows how the multiplicities are accumulated; feel free to try to work out exactly how this works as a fun exercise :)

 And with that, we have tackled the reverse neighbor weights problem with some branching bin flows and combinatorics!